 Fall-Themed Stories for Counseling and SEL

-If y’all know me, you know that my favorite way to open counseling lessons is with a story.
-Two of my favorite fall-themed stories are “The Legend of Spookely the Square Pumpkin” and “Fletcher and the Falling Leaves.”
-Let me tell you more about them below!
+If y’all know me, you know that my favorite way to open counseling lessons is with a story!
+Here are six of my favorite fall-themed stories to read aloud with my students:

 “The Legend of Spookley the Square Pumpkin” by Joe Troiano